 The KXM album I know you go in that’s the whole preface to it that you guys don’t have any production.
 Do you like it that way or do you like it where you guys go in with a plan?

 Well, there’s apple and oranges, I like them both.
-I’ve done a similar approach on other projects where it’s just sort of jam things out, improvise and just capture the moment.
+I’ve made a similar approach to other projects where it’s just sort of jam things out, improvise and just capture the moment.
 The Lynch Mob EP Sound Mountain Sessions is done that way.
-It is actually done in the same way we did in the studio with KXM in and a lot of my records are done very quickly.
-We’re just kind of done working on another secret kind of project right now with Jeff Pilson and Mick Brown we’re actually working on it as we speak and we write a song a day.
-Now we’re writing it in a controlled atmosphere without the whole band but it’s still somewhat the same thing.
-The difference is the whole band we are just working off each other, feeding off each other, reacting off each other.
+It is done in the same way we did in the studio with KXM in, and a lot of my records are done very quickly.
+We’re just kind of done working on another secret kind of project right now with Jeff Pilson and Mick Brown we’re working on it as we speak and we write a song a day.
+Now we’re writing it in a controlled atmosphere without the whole band, but it’s still somewhat the same thing.
+The difference is the full band we are just working off each other, feeding off each other, reacting off each other.
 Point being is I’m most comfortable being in an improvised atmosphere rather than being in a laboratory situation.
-I kind of come from that era of jam and the lost art improvisation at least in the rock context work.
-You don’t really see bands do that at all.
-Even bands that classify themselves as jam bands, I don’t think they are jam bands because to me a true jam band is when you just start something at the top of your head and everybody picks up on it and you just take it where ever it leads you.
+I come from that era of jam and the lost art improvisation at least in the rock context work.
+You don’t see bands do that at all.
+Even bands that classify themselves as jam bands, I don’t think they are jam bands because to me a real jam band is when you just start something at the top of your head, and everybody picks up on it, and you just take it where ever it leads you.
 Whether it’s without a safety net, whether it dissolves into whatever or it evolves into something else.
 That’s a true improvisational jam band environment.
 And I don’t appreciate the bands that do that.
 Even the bands that claim to be like Phish or anything like that.
-They seem to jam like Umphrey’s McGee they’re amazing and I love them.
+They seem to jam like Umphrey’s McGee they’re amazing, and I love them.
 They improvise within the context of a prearranged composition versus which is everybody actually creating something in the moment.
 You’re recreating the creative moment, you’re in the creative moment, creating on the spot and the audience is witnessing that.
 Which sometimes isn’t as exciting as it sounds.
 I mean if you listen to Band of Gypsies, which a lot of it was spontaneous, Early Led Zeppelin’s Black And White stuff, some of those shows we were just kind of going off jamming a bit.
 You know it takes some work to listen to that and appreciate it.
 It’s not an easy sell but challenging both for the player and

 Not saying that what I’ve been involved with in the past is not valid not to say that at all, not denigrating my work or anybody else’s work for thirty years ago.
 You know I’m still just trying to be Jimi Hendrix, Jeff Beck, Jimmy Page and Eric Clapton and Cream I mean I just try to live in the shoes of my hero’s and just try to fill them a little bit